Magnetic Structure and Spin Fluctuations in Colossal Magnetoresistance Ferrimagnet Mn3Si2Te6: Abstract

 \section{Abstract}

-The ferrimagnetic insulator \mst, which features a Curie temperature $T_c$ at 78~K and a delicate yet consequential magnetic frustration, exhibits colossal magnetoresistance (CMR) when the magnetic field is applied along the magnetic hard axis, surprisingly inconsistent with existing precedents \cite{ni21}.
+The ferrimagnetic insulator \mst, which features a Curie temperature $T_c$ at 78~K and a delicate yet consequential magnetic frustration, exhibits colossal magnetoresistance (CMR) when the magnetic field is applied along the magnetic hard axis, surprisingly inconsistent with existing precedents [Y. Ni, H. Zhao, Y. Zhang {\it et al.} Phys.
+Rev. B 103, L161105 (2021)].
 This discovery motivates a thorough single-crystal neutron diffraction study in order to gain insights into the magnetic structure and its hidden correlation with the new type of CMR.
 Here we report a noncollinear magnetic structure below the $T_c$ where the moments lie predominantly within the basal plane but tilt toward the $c$ axis by $\sim10^{\circ}$ at ambient conditions.
-A strong magnetic diffuse scattering decays slowly and persists well above the $T_c$, with which the electrical resistivity is strongly correlated.
-Application of magnetic field along the $c$ axis, renders a swift occurrence CMR but only a slow tilting of the magnetic moments toward the $c$ axis.
+A substantial magnetic diffuse scattering decays slowly and persists well above the $T_c$.
+The evolution of the spin correlation lengths agrees well with the electrical resistivity, underscoring the role of spin fluctuation contributing to the magnetoresistivity near the transition.
+Application of magnetic field along the $c$ axis, renders a swift occurrence of CMR but only a slow tilting of the magnetic moments toward the $c$ axis.
 The unparalleled changes indicate a non-consequential role of magnetic polarization.

-Colossal magnetoresistance (CMR), the dramatic change in electric resistance in response to an applied magnetic field, has been known over decades and is extensively studied in the archetypical perovskite manganites and its variants \cite{jin94}.
+Colossal magnetoresistance (CMR), the dramatic change in electric resistance in response to an applied magnetic field, has been known for decades and is extensively studied in the archetypical perovskite manganites and their variants \cite{jin94}.
 In these systems, the simultaneous insulator-metal transition and the ferromagnetic order of the mixed Mn$^{3+}$-Mn$^{4+}$ network can be understood in the context of the ``double exchange'' mechanism; the electron hopping is enhanced when neighboring Mn ions have mutually aligned spins \cite{zener51,anderson55,degennes60}.
 The spin order promotes the electron hopping and increases the effective exchange interaction, annealing out the lattice distortion, thus leading to the insulator-metal transition.

 Exploring new classes of materials exhibiting CMR beyond the perovskite manganites continues to inspire huge interest, as they expand the option for optimizing magnetoresistive properties for applications like spintronic devices with low dissipation.
 The discovery of the large enhancement of magnetoresistance in Sc-doped pyrochlores $\rm Tl_2Mn_2O_7$ \cite{shimakawa96,subramanian96,ramirez97} with the same oxidation state of the Mn ion and essentially unchanged transition temperature $\TC$ suggests a new paradigm for manipulating magnetoresistance.
 A theoretical model attributed the CMR phenomena in $\rm Tl_{2-x}Sc_xMn_2O_7$ to magnetic polarons formed above the $T_c$ as the carrier concentration is sufficiently low \cite{majumdar98}.
 It is proposed that the magnetic fluctuations generate an effective static potential that scatters the carriers and gives rise to electric resistance.
 The fact that low-field magnetoresistance scales well with carrier densities over two orders of magnitude and in materials with different magnetic models reveals a ubiquitous relationship between the magnetoresistivity and charge carrier density in ferromagnetic metals and doped semiconductors \cite{majumdar98a}.